Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?

 - Face-to-face calls shown to reduce depression risk

-- Integrated captioning on all calls and video calls
+- Fast, large, accurate captioning on phone calls and video calls

 - When it rings: Turn on lamps, vibrate a pocket device